bramses/bramses-highly-opinionated-vault-2023/README.md

 Third pass:

-The first marathon was run not for fun, but for duty.
+The first marathon was run not for fun or to push one's body for exercise, but for duty.
 The messenger Pheidippides made the 25 mile trek on foot to pronounce victory (Niki!) to the Athenian citizens.
 He then promptly died.

+---

 To facilitate this process BHOV-2023 leverages Readwise and Note Refactor to do the three passes.
 Readwise is pass one, pass two is to exract salience and a title and tags (this can be done with AI thanks to GPT-3 Summarizer!), but a lot of the times I do it by hand.
 Finally, the tird pass is setting the note into it's final Zettelkasten state, and assigning to a PARA project, or leaving it in the root directory.